isabella-helliwell/Election_analysis/README.md

       any libraries, modules, and creating any dictionaries and lists deem neccessary.
-      The code below is showing the csv and os as imported modules, file_to_load and file_to_save as variables, and os.path. is a submodule that allows us to access files on different operating systems, and the join fucntion will join the file path components togetehr. import csv import os
+      The code below is showing the csv and os as imported modules, file_to_load and file_to_save as variables, and os.path. is a submodule that allows us to access files on different operating systems, and the join fucntion will join the file path components together.
+      We also need to create lista and dictionaries to hold the county and candidate names and their votes.

+   import csv
+   import os